SEOdotext/wpcontentai/docs/onboardingfunctionality.md

 - Suggesting relevant content ideas
 Use "generate-post-ideas" to show the 5 ideas to the user

+The backend steps are linked with the frontend, the frontend gets notified about the updates.

 Setup 2.
 Content Idea
 - Thumbs up and thumbs down for the 5 content ideas generated This is a page in the signup quite similar to https://contentgardener.ai/create, reuse the functions if you can.
 But no sidebar and minimal information.
 Focus on the generated content ideas.
 No categories are added here
+If 0 posts are liked, genereate 5 new suggestions
+As the posts are thumbed up and down, "remove them" from the list, similar to frontend

 Setup 3.